 peace-making are simply incompatible.
 Israel had a

+choice and it chose land over peace.
 The real purpose behind the move was to redraw

 unilaterally the borders of Greater Israel by